Fog Of War

 This instantaneous feedback (illegal move, ripple information) could itself be delayed by D (typically 0) moves.
 This means that the actual outcome of one's own move might not be certain before D moves (so a illegal move might not be known as such until the information has reached the player: this also means that the goban presented to the player also shows the state of freshness of each intersection).

-The "field of view" of stones might be restricted: every stone could be made to "see" only N points (again, expressed in ManhattanDistance) far; what happens outside that range is not seen by the player until a stone is positioned to cover the gap.
+Optionally, the "field of view" (FOV) of stones could be restricted: every stone could be made to "see" only N points (again, expressed in ManhattanDistance) far; what happens outside that range is not seen by the player until a stone is positioned inside the FOV.
 The geometry could be a diamond (using ManhattanDistance) or a square (or some other shape?). (axd: IMO, ManhattanDistance feels like the most elegant measure in all cases.)

 JoB: Do the players "announce" their moves, i.e. does the opponent get some idea of a players move or is he completely blind?